 - Orders (for keeping records of orders I place.
 It includes a subsection of Delivery Notifications)

-- Events (for personal and business events, holidays, etc)
+- Events (for personal and business events, holidays, training, meetings etc)

-- Useful information (I am currently also sending a copy to my Evernote (another great productivity tool) and may well stop saving them in my email)
+- Useful information (I am currently also sending a copy to my Evernote (another great productivity tool) and may well stop saving them in my email in due course)

 - Meeting links (just in case the technology fails me, this is my backup plan.
 I do like a backup plan)

 - Create rules for incoming mail.
-I used this to file emails I needed to keep really quickly and in a sensible way instead of in my inbox.
+I use this rule to file emails really quickly and in a sensible way instead of in my inbox.
 For example, every email from a particular person will have a matching label with their name and it can automatically be saved to that by clicking the Archive button (I use Gmail: it may have a different name in other email clients).
-This is quicker than trying to decide each time where something should go.
+This is a lot quicker and more consistent than trying to decide each time where something should go.

 - Follow The Two Minute Rule: whatever I can deal with in 2 minutes, I deal with there and then.
 Job done.
 And, I have to say, it feels really good!